CosmoLike/cocoa/Cocoa/external_modules/code/README.md

 ## :interrobang: FAQ: How to switch the default CAMB/CLASS? (the not-so-easy way :heavy_exclamation_mark: :scream: :heavy_exclamation_mark:) <a name="appendix_new_camb_class_medium"></a>

-If users want to create their own setup and compile shell scripts to work seamlessly with multiple modified Boltzmann codes, they must follow the steps below.
+If users want to create their setup and compile shell scripts to work seamlessly with multiple modified Boltzmann codes, they must follow the steps below.
 Here, we assume the users want to create a new modified CAMB named CAMBQ (the modified class case is similar).

 **Step :one::** Copy the setup and compile shell scripts.